txdv/basho_docs/source/languages/en/riak/dev/using/basics.md

 * `201 Created`

-This command will store an object in the bucket `test` and assign it a key:
+This command will store an object in the bucket `test` and assign it a random key:

 ```curl
 curl -i -XPOST \